Ontario power plant scandal: Oakville cancellation

 On October 9, 2009, the OPA and TCE signed a contract for the Oakville plant.
 Amid local protest and opposition from the Town of Oakville, in June 2010 TCE missed the milestone date under the contract for obtaining all pre-construction approvals and permits for the Oakville plant from the Town of Oakville.

 On October 7, 2010, the Government announced the cancellation of the Oakville plant.
 The Ministry communique stated that TCE was entitled to reasonable damages and the anticipated financial value of the original contract.
 On the same day the Minister sent a letter to the OPA advising them of his directive.
 This commitment to make TCE "whole" became central to the massive cost escalation of the project.
 Minister Kathleen Wynne, later Premier, signed the Cabinet directive.

 Mississauga cancellation

 On September 28, 2011, a week prior to a general election, the Ontario Liberal Party's campaign announced that if elected, the government would cancel the Mississauga gas plant.
-Former Premier Kathleen Wynne was co-chair of the Liberal campaign.
 Editorials questioned the role politics should play in controlling electricity policy.